 Starting with the Basics of Digital Marketing Analytics

 Web analytics is only a part of digital analytics.
 Web analytics are more on the website’s metrics while digital analytics allows you to have a more comprehensive view of your marketing strategy as a whole.
-What is working and what is not, thus giving you the chance to improve your marketing plan.
+What is working and what is not, thus giving you the chance to improve your digital marketing strategy.
 It gives you the needed vision to see where you’re going and if your efforts are paying off.
 In other words- actionable insights.
 This is a luxury that you do not enjoy with traditional marketing because there simply isn’t an option.

 Gone are the days when customers only used to visit business websites to get in touch with a company or learn more about it.
 Today, people are using websites to converse with brands, do product inquiries, purchase needed products while consuming targeted and relevant content.